 Just make sure you’re focusing on the quality of content and not the quantity.
 Less is more!

-Lastly, you’ll have to submit all enhanced content for review.
-(Before it goes live, it needs Amazon’s approval.)
+Lastly, you’ll have to submit all enhanced content for review before it can go live

-Once submitted, you can easily check the status of your EBC submission on your Brand Dashboard, enabling you to stay on top of any requested revisions.
+Once submitted, you can easily check the status of your A+ content submission on your Brand Dashboard, enabling you to stay on top of any requested revisions.

 3. Engage customers with your brand